Long time behavior of killed Feynman-Kac semigroups with singular Schr{\"o}dinger potentials: Setting and results

-In \cite{ferre2}, the authors give several conditions to obtain the long time convergence of non-killed Feynman-Kac semigroups and apply them to the solutions to elliptic diffusions with smooth coefficients and with non singular Schrödinger potential.
+The stability and the contraction properties of non-killed Feynman Kac semigroups as well as their large time behavior of various models ranging from physics, biology, evolutionary computing, and nonlinear filtering have also been investigated in~\cite{del2002stability,del2004feynman,chopin2011stability} (see also \cite{del2018sharp}).
+In \cite{ferre2}, the authors also provide several conditions to obtain the long time convergence of non-killed Feynman-Kac semigroups.
 Among these conditions is the Lyapunov criterion \cite[Assumption 4: Eqs (31) and (32)]{ferre2}.
 When working on the set $ \mathscr M$ where the singular Schrödinger potential is finite, \cite[Assumption 4]{ferre2} has now to be satisfied when $\mathfrak z\to \partial \mathscr M \cup \{\infty\}$, $\mathfrak z\in \mathscr M$.
 It turns out that~\cite[Equation (32)]{ferre2} is actually too challenging for $\mathfrak z\to \partial \mathscr M$.
-For that reason, and inspired by our previous work~\cite{guillinqsd,guillinqsd2}, we prove using the tools introduced in \cite{Wu2004}, that is enough to only work with the Lyapunov condition~\cite[Equation (31)]{ferre2} adapted to the singular setting, see indeed Theorems \ref{th.Ress} and~\ref{th.G} below.
-We mention that in \cite{ferre2}, the authors are also concerned by the study of discretized (in time) Feynman-Kac semigroups.
+For that reason, and inspired by the work~\cite{guillinqsd,guillinqsd2}, we prove using the tools introduced in \cite{Wu2004}, that is enough to only work with the Lyapunov condition~\cite[Equation (31)]{ferre2} adapted to the singular setting, see indeed Theorems \ref{th.Ress} and~\ref{th.G} below.
+We also refer to~\cite{champagnatALEA,del2018exponential} for related results.
 In this context, we mention~\cite{champagnat2017general,CloezHarris} for other general criteria to study the long-time behavior of non-conservative semigroups with applications to quasi-stationary distributions and growth-fragmentation semigroups, see also \cite{MeynFK2,del2023stability}.
 These different techniques can also be used to study Feynman-Kac semigroups.
-Finally, we mention \cite{kaleta2023quasi} for the study of the quasi-ergodicity in $L^2(\mathscr M)$ of ultracontractive semigroups on locally compact Polish space $\mathscr M$ with various applications to (non killed) Feynman-Kac semigroups with locally bounded, lower bounded, and confining Schrödinger potential.
+Finally, let us mention that quasistationarity has applications in Monte Carlo inference problems.
+We refer to~\cite{pollock2020quasi,wang2019theoretical} where quasi-limiting convergence is used as the basic ingredient to build efficient algorithms to sample from a distribution of interest $\pi$ (typically the Bayesian posterior distribution).
+More precisely, given a diffusion process $(\zeta_t,t\ge 0)$, the main idea there is to construct a suitable (soft) killing time $\tau_\kappa$ with rate $\kappa$ (see~\cite[Eq.
+(1.9)]{wang2019theoretical}) such that $\mathbb P[\zeta_t\in \cdot | t<\tau_\kappa]\to \pi(\cdot)$.